 Custodial credit risk is the risk that in the event of a financial institution failure, the County's deposits may not be returned to it.
-The County does not have a deposit policy for custodial credit risk.
-As of December 31, 2015, the County's deposits were not exposed to custodial credit risk.
+The County has adopted a policy for custodial credit risk of obtaining collateral or bond for all uninsured amounts on deposit and obtaining necessary documentation to show compliance with state law and perfected security interest under federal law.
+As of December 31, 2016, the County's deposits were not exposed to custodial credit risk.